-- How do domestic oil & gas companies stay relevant with today’s environmental and economic landscape?
+- How domestic oil & gas companies stay relevant with today’s environmental and economic landscape

-- ESG: Improving the perception of our industry can drive resiliency
+- How improving ESG performance of our industry can drive resiliency

-- The next generation of industry talent: How do we keep talent in the industry with such volatility and pressure?
+- The next generation of industry talent: Keeping talent in the industry

 Reed holds a Bachelor of Science from Texas Tech University and a Master of Business Administration from the Rawls College of Business at Texas Tech.
 She is a member of several Landmen organizations, including the Permian Basin Landmen’s Association and the American Association of Petroleum Landmen.
 She is a former Co-President of the Austin Women in Oil & Gas organization.

 Megan joined the Cimarex team in March 2021.
 Previously, Megan led Concho’s investor relations effort from 2014 until Concho’s sale to ConocoPhillips in 2020.
 During Megan’s tenure at Concho, its investor relations program was recognized by Institutional Investor’s “All-American Executive Team” rankings (“Best IR Professional” in 2019 and “Best IR Team” in 2020).
 While at Concho, she supported the company’s capital markets and business development activities, including Concho’s $9.5 billion acquisition of RSP Permian in 2018.
 Megan also led Concho’s corporate responsibility strategy and initiatives, driving the integration of sustainability into the company’s overall strategy and publishing its TCFD-aligned Climate Risk Report in 2019 and Sustainability Report in 2020.

 Megan earned her Bachelor of Arts degree in International Relations from Texas Christian University (TCU).
 Megan currently serves on the advisory board for TCU’s Energy MBA program.